Edwin Rodríguez (baseball)

-Edwin Rodríguez Morales (born August 14, 1960) is a minor league manager for the Acereros de Monclova of the Mexican League.
-He is the former manager of the Florida Marlins of Major League Baseball's National League.
-He also played Major League Baseball briefly in the early 1980s as an infielder.
+Edwin Rodríguez Morales (born August 14, 1960) is a Puerto Rican former professional baseball infielder and manager.
+He managed the Florida Marlins of Major League Baseball (MLB) from 2010 to 2011.
+He also played in the major leagues briefly in the early 1980s for the New York Yankees and San Diego Padres.

 Playing career

 Rodríguez was signed as an amateur free agent by the Yankees in 1980.
-He played his first professional season with their Rookie league Gulf Coast Yankees in 1980.
+He played his first professional season with their Rookie league Gulf Coast Yankees 1980.
 He played three seasons for the New York Yankees and San Diego Padres.
+In 1983 he played his first season at the Triple-A level, with the Columbus Clippers team, an affiliate of the New York Yankees.
+That same year he was traded to the San Diego Padres, making his National League debut in 1983.
+With the Padres he played 4 more seasons.
+Mostly at the Triple-A level, although in 1985 he returned to play with the Padres in the majors.
 His last season as a player was with the Triple-A affiliate of the Padres (Las Vegas Stars) and Minnesota Twins (Portland Beavers) in 1987.